Zhao-Lab-UW-DHO/AdaptFM/README.md

 SSVT is a model pretrained on roughly 180,000 organoid images.
 It is publicly avaialble for download on [hugging face](https://huggingface.co/hbakhtiar/SSVT_Organoids/tree/main).

-Once downloaded you can follow our [training instructions](Documentation/Standard/) to build a model for a specific downstream segmentation task.
+Once downloaded you can follow our [fine-tuning instructions](Documentation/Standard/Fine-tuning-models.md) to build a model for a specific downstream segmentation task.